-St Lucia is a wonderful island to visit, fulfilling all of the Caribbean island clichés: sun, sand, palm trees, lush vegetation, turquoise water, blue sky, bright flowers … you get the idea.
+St Lucia is a wonderful island to visit, fulfilling all of the Caribbean island clichés: sun, sandy beaches, palm trees, lush vegetation, clear water, blue sky, bright flowers … you get the idea: it’s a Caribbean island paradise.

 On my recent trip there, I soaked up the tropical paradise vibe, savoring it for my return to rainy and cold Holland.
 It was all that I had hoped, and very similar in many ways to how I remember Guadeloupe and Martinique, which I visited more than five years ago.